 To obtain a green card, you must undergo a medical examination.
-An immigration medical examination is essential for the green card application process.
+An immigration Medical Exam is essential for the green card application process.
 It will be conducted by a doctor who the government has authorized.

 - Physical and mental examination

 What is the purpose of the Immigration Medical Exam?

 U.S. Immigration and Customs Enforcement (USCIS) requires the medical exam to protect public health.
 Immigration medical examinations are required for permanent residents.
 You may be ineligible to enter the United States because of certain medical conditions.
 If you have a health condition or a history of health problems, you may not qualify for a green card.
 Medical inadmissibility refers to this.

 Reasons for Denial Related to Health of Immigration Medical Exam

 You can be denied a green card application for five different health reasons by U.S. Citizenship and Immigration Services (USCIS).
 The list includes infectious diseases which can impact public health, drug or alcohol abuse, mental or physical disorders caused by harmful behavior, inability to work, and a lack of immunization records.